ASKoshelenko/devopsdive/devopsdive/AWS Lambda Migration & Security Enhancement.md

 ## Project Overview

 ### 🚩 Situation
-When our company decided to upgrade Python versions for our AWS Lambda functions, I faced several challenges due to my limited experience at that time:
+When our team decided to upgrade Python versions for our AWS Lambda functions, I faced several challenges due to my limited experience at that time:
 - Over 50 Lambda functions running outdated Python 3.6.
 - Manual testing and deployments leading to frequent mistakes.
 - No clear security practices or standards implemented.